-While the BellHawk operations tracking system can be run stand-alone, there is often the need to integrate BellHawk system with other systems to avoid duplicate data entry.
+While the BellHawk materials tracking and traceability system can be run stand-alone, there is often the need to integrate BellHawk with other systems to avoid duplicate data entry.

 At the bottom of the stack is a a well structured open architecture SQL Server database.
 External systems, with direct ODBC access to this database can directly read this database to extract data from BellHawk.
 Each record in the operational data tables is time and date tagged to make extracting just the latest updates easy.
 Also there are many views available in the BellHawk database to make data extraction easier.

-But when pushing data back into BellHawk, it is important to use one of the interface mechanisms provided with BellHawk.
-This is because many tables typically have to be updated simultaneously as a result of the data update.
-Available interface mechanisms include:
+But when pushing data back into the BellHawk database, it is important to use one of the interface mechanisms provided with BellHawk.
+This is because many tables typically have to be updated simultaneously as a result of each data update.

 Data exchange with BellHawk is defined and documented in the form of High Level Data Objects (HLDOs) such as for Items, Sales Orders, and Shipments.
-Bell-Connector, the SDK and the web-services interface work directly in terms of these HLDOs, which are also used by the BellHawk user interface.
+MilramX, DEX, the SDK and the web-services interface work directly in terms of these HLDOs, which are also used by the BellHawk user interface.
 This enables any external system to send transactions to BellHawk as well as to interrogate its database without the developers needing a detailed knowledge of the structure of the BellHawk database.